neerajlovecyber/Bruteforce-Script/README.md

 - **Logging**: Logs output and discovered credentials into a `logs/` directory to keep track of successful attempts.
 - **Customizable**: Allows adjusting the number of concurrent threads, services to be tested, and wordlists for credential testing.

+### pending Stuff :warning:
+1. **conver loot to json** - for easy parsing and analysis.
+2. **logging namp out put** - for easy analysis and reporting.
+3. **log file that says no creditneial found for a host** - for easy analysis and reporting.
+4. **kill a halted task after a time** - so the script is not stuck on a single host for a long time.
+5. **use proper wordlsits** - for better results and less time spent on brute-forcing.

 ![screenshot](ss/image.png)

 ## Requirements